francescomaiomascio/francescomaiomascio/README.md

 - Buy Me a Coffee
   https://buymeacoffee.com/francescomaiomascio

-Support goes directly into sustained engineering work,
-not short-term productization.
+Support goes directly into sustained engineering and research work, not short-term productization.